Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations out there?

 Once a luxury liner for the rich and famous, Queen Mary now serves as an indulgent hotel with art deco suites.
 So you can live as a first-class traveler in the 1930s.

-Several cabins, living rooms, and restaurant environments on the boat have been recreated to their original state.
-So you really get a sense of what it must have been like to travel on the ship when it had its heyday.
+Several cabins, living rooms, and restaurant environments on the boat have been restored to their original state.
+This allows you to experience what it might have been like to travel on the ship during its heyday.

 But watch out for ghosts.
-According to some rumors, there can be as many as 150 of them on the ship.
-If you want to know more about them, you can book ghost walks, the 'Haunted Encounters Tour' and the 'Paranormal Shipwalk'.
+According to some rumors, there can be as many as 150 on the ship.
+If you want to know more about them, you can book Ghost Walks, the 'Haunted Encounters Tour' and the 'Paranormal Shipwalk.'

 Karosta Prison in Latvia is undoubtedly an extreme lodging choice.

-Karosta Prison is a prison in Liepaja that was in use until 1997.
-Today the former jail is open to visitors.
-Every hour you can join a guided tour that tells about the history of the prison used to punish disobedient soldiers.
+Karosta Prison was a prison in Liepaja that operated until 1997.
+Today, the former jail is open to visitors.
+Every day, you can join a guided tour of the history of the prisons that were used to punish disobedient soldiers.

-During your stay, you will be subjected to checks, and you will have to deal with real correctional officers who will treat you like a disobedient prisoner.
+During your stay, you will be subjected to checks and have to deal with real correctional officers who treat you like a disobedient prisoner.

 Your room is a cell with a simple bed, desk, and toilet.
 If you think a whole night is a bit too long, you can also participate in the shows that last 1.5 to 2 hours.